Configuring a SIP Trunk/ VoIP Provider

 On this topic

 VoIP / SIP Trunk providers “host” phone lines and replace the traditional telco lines.
-VoIP providers can assign local numbers in one or more cities or countries and route these to your phone system.
+VoIP Providers can assign local numbers in one or more cities or countries and route these to your phone system.
 In most cases they also support number porting.
-Typically SIP trunks are cheaper than traditional PSTN lines.
+Typically SIP Trunks are cheaper than traditional PSTN lines.
 However, be aware that each VoIP call requires bandwidth.
-3CX supports both registration based VoIP providers (Trunk logs on with username and password) and IP based trunks (PBX is linked to the Provider based on your public IP).
+3CX supports both registration based VoIP Providers (trunk logs on with username and password) and IP-based trunks (PBX is linked to the provider based on your public IP).

-Step 2: Conduct the Firewall Test
+Step 3: Conduct the Firewall Check

-- Ensure that the tests for the SIP Port (default port 5060), and the Audio Port range (default ports 9000-9255) pass.
+- Ensure that the tests for the SIP port (default 5060), and the Audio port range (default 9000-9255) pass.

 Note: 3CX does not provide specific firewall configuration support.
 Configurations for popular firewalls can be found here.

-Step 3: Add the VoIP Provider Account in 3CX Phone System
+Step 4: Add the VoIP Provider Account in 3CX Phone System

-- In the 3CX Management Console menu, select “SIP Trunks” > “Add SIP Trunk.”
+- In the 3CX Management Console menu, select “SIP Trunks” > “Add SIP Trunk”.

-- Select the Country that the VoIP provider operates in.
+- Select the country that the VoIP Provider operates in.

 - Specify the “number of simultaneous calls” your provider allows.

-- In the Caller ID tab, add the caller ID you wish to have appear on outbound calls.
+- In the “Caller ID” tab, add the caller ID you wish to have appear on outbound calls.

 - Click “OK” to save the trunk settings.